 - Dual diagnosis

 When a person chooses recovery, they know there is a long road ahead.
 The road is easier to travel with strong and healthy relationships.
 Family therapy can help couples regain trust, parents and children break toxic patterns, and help loved ones better communicate.
-At Mile High Recovery, we believe family therapy is key to addiction recovery.
+At Mile High Recovery Center, we believe family therapy is key to addiction recovery.
 We also know support groups can help clients build a thriving community.

-Begin Family Therapy Today with Mile High Recovery
+Begin Family Therapy Today with Mile High Recovery Center

 No one should undergo addiction recovery alone.
-If you and your family are ready for dynamic, inclusive support in Denver’s City Center neighborhood, call Mile High Recovery today 303-268-2144.
+If you and your family are ready for dynamic, inclusive support in Denver’s City Center neighborhood, call Mile High Recovery Center today 303-268-2144.
 We know we are all stronger together.